egel-lang/egel-lang.github.io/SEMANTICS.md

 ![Term traversal](tree2.png)

 That's it.
-Note that the resulting graph is still a tree and is mostly the starting tree turned upside down.
-Also, the resulting tree is still a directed acyclic graph.
+Note that the result is still a directed acyclic graph.
 That's what enables me to implement Egel's interpreter with native C++ reference counted pointers.

 ## Invariants